 We’ll be giving the first performance on May 14th, piano/vocal scores still in hand — with only three weeks to put the project together, there simply isn’t enough time for us mere mortals to manage a fully-realized production this time around.
 Happily, we’ll be performing the piece again come late summer, off-book and in much less of a hurry.

 And so, as you might imagine, not much has been happening in the kitchen around here lately.
-Oh, and not only have I been occupied with all things rehearsal-related, I’m currently lacking an audience for my culinary endeavors — GF Boy is away on a business trip, leaving me to cook for one.
-I don’t know about you, but without anybody else to cook for, I tend toward convenience rather than creativity, throwing together simple and rather uninspired meals.
+When pressed for time, I tend toward convenience rather than creativity, throwing together simple and rather uninspired meals.

 Today, I decided to get out of my culinary rut.
 I let my mind wander in a foodie reverie on the bus ride home from the gym this afternoon, thinking about what ingredients I had in the fridge.
 Not a whole lot, save some defrosting shrimp, along with a few corn tortillas.
 Shrimp tacos it would be.
 And so, I stopped by a bodega near my apartment, picking up an avocado, a mango, bunches of radishes, green onions and cilantro, and a bulb of garlic.